 As a volunteer you are responsible to the supervisor and/or staff member of the department to which you are assigned.
-You are encouraged to bring any problems or question you may have regarding your assignments to the Volunteer and Community Resource Program Coordinator's attention.
+You are encouraged to bring any problems or question you may have regarding your assignments to the Director of Volunteer Services.
 Teens MUST be supervised at all times.